Arithmetic Duality: The Artin--Tate conjecture

 For the case of the product of two elliptic curves, I eventually concluded that the key was a certain flat cohomology group.
 More precisely, I concluded that the key to understanding the $p$-analog in the case $X=E_{1}\times E_{2}$, is the flat cohomology group

-When I explained this to Tate, I had no idea that anyone knew anything about the finite group scheme $E_{p}=\Ker(E\overset{p}{\longrightarrow}E)$, but, of course, Tate did.
+When I explained this to Tate, I had no idea that anyone knew anything about the finite group scheme $E_{p}\overset{\df}{=}\Ker(p\colon E \rightarrow E)$, but, of course, Tate did.
 When he explained its structure to me I was able, on the spot, to prove the finiteness of $\Br(X)(p)$ in some cases.

-Eventually, in my thesis (1967), I proved the $p$-analogs of the theorems 5.1 and 5.2 for the product of two curves.
+Eventually, in my thesis (1967), I proved the $p$-analogs of the theorems 5.1 and 5.2 of Artin and Tate for the product of two curves.
 Since Tate had proved the Tate conjecture in that case, this gave the following theorem.

 \begin{theorem} [Tate, Artin--Tate, Milne]The Artin--Tate conjecture holds for the product of two curves. \end{theorem}